World Bank seeks $500 million for African weather services

 “Hydro-meteorological services are badly strained in Africa, but we need to go beyond just providing equipment for forecasting and data processing - we also need to take care of training of personnel and maintenance of infrastructure,” Kull told a recent conference in Turkey.

-Overall, the developing world needs between $1.5 billion and $2 billion to modernize hydro-meteorological infrastructure, with a further $300 million to $400 million required each year to support operations, Kull noted.
+Overall, the developing world needs between $1.5 billion and $2 billion to modernise hydro-meteorological infrastructure, with a further $300 million to $400 million required each year to support operations, Kull noted.

-International aid for efforts to modernize critical observation systems in the developing world remains low and ineffective, with governments allocating little spending to the sector, he added.
+International aid for efforts to modernise critical observation systems in the developing world remains low and ineffective, with governments allocating little spending to the sector, he added.

-“Globally, investment in hydro-meteorological services could lead to a realization of up to $30 billion per year in increased economic productivity and cut losses from disasters by up to $2 billion,” Kull said.
+“Globally, investment in hydro-meteorological services could lead to a realisation of up to $30 billion per year in increased economic productivity and cut losses from disasters by up to $2 billion,” Kull said.

 The World Bank supports African governments with technical expertise to strengthen cross-border flood forecasting, early warning systems and climate prediction initiatives.